QueryDet: Cascaded Sparse Query for Accelerating High-Resolution Small Object Detection: Related Works

-\textbf{Spatial Redundancy.} To save the computation cost, several methods have used sparse computation to utilize the spatial redundancy of CNNs in different ways.
-PerforatedCNN \cite{figurnov2016perforatedcnns} generates masks by several deterministic sampling methods.
-Dynamic Convolution \cite{Verelst_2020_CVPR} uses a small gating network to predict pixel masks and \cite{xie2020spatially} proposes a stochastic sampling and interpolation network.
+\textbf{Spatial Redundancy.} Several methods have used sparse computation to utilize the spatial redundancy of CNNs in different ways to save computation costs.
+PerforatedCNN~\cite{figurnov2016perforatedcnns} generates masks with different deterministic sampling methods.
+Dynamic Convolution~\cite{Verelst_2020_CVPR} uses a small gating network to predict pixel masks, and \cite{xie2020spatially} proposes a stochastic sampling and interpolation network.
 Both of them adopt Gumbel-Softmax \cite{jang2016categorical} and a sparsity loss for the training of sparse masks.
-On the other hand, the Spatially Adaptive Computation time (SACT) \cite{figurnov2017spatially} predicts a halting score for each spatial position that is supervised by a proposed ponder cost and the task-specific loss function.
-SBNet \cite{SBNet} adopts an offline road map or a mask to filter out ignore region.
-Unlike these methods, our \qdet~focuses on the scale variation of objects and simply adopt the provided ground-truth bounding-box for supervision.
-Another stream of works adopts a two-stage framework: glance and focus for adaptive inference. \cite{wang2020glance} selects small regions from the original input image by reinforcement learning and computes on these regions with a dynamic decision process. \cite{uzkent2020efficient} adopts similar idea on object detection task.
+On the other hand, the Spatially Adaptive Computation Time (SACT) \cite{figurnov2017spatially} predicts a halting score for each spatial position that is supervised by a proposed ponder cost and the task-specific loss function.
+SBNet \cite{SBNet} adopts an offline road map or a mask to filter out ignored region.
+Unlike these methods, our QueryDet focuses on objects' scale variation and simply adopts the provided ground-truth bounding box for supervision.
+Another stream of works adopts a two-stage framework: glance and focus for adaptive inference. \cite{wang2020glance} selects small regions from the original input image by reinforcement learning and processes these regions with a dynamic decision process. \cite{uzkent2020efficient} adopts a similar idea on object detection task.
 One similar work to our \qdet~is AutoFocus \cite{najibi2019autofocus}.
 AutoFocus first predicts and crop region of interest in coarse scales, then scaled to a larger resolution for final predictions.
-Comparing with AutoFocus, our \qdet~is more efficient since the ``focus'' operation is conducted on feature pyramids other than image pyramids, which reduces the redundant computation in the backbone.
+Compared with AutoFocus, our \qdet~is more efficient since the ``focus'' operation is conducted on feature pyramids other than image pyramids, which reduces the redundant computation in the backbone.